VA Caregiver Support Program

 Are you in need of helpful ideas for coping and self-care?
 Listen to the VA Caregiver Support Line Telephone Education Group of the Month and access free handouts and resources.

 The Program of Comprehensive Assistance for Family Caregivers (eligible post 9-11) focuses on the well-being of both the veteran needing assistance and his or her caregiver.
 The program provides education and training, respite care, mental health services, monthly stipend, travel payments, and more to approved family caregivers of qualified veterans with a serious injury that happened in the line of duty on or after September 11, 2001.
 But this requirement will change under the VA MISSION Act.
-Under this legislation, the program will be available to veterans, of all war eras, beginning in the summer of 2020.
+Under this legislation, the program will be available and opened in phases to veterans, of all war eras, beginning in October 2020.

 The Program of General Caregiver Support Services (eligible veterans all eras) provides information/referral to in-home or support services, support groups, and other resources.
 It also provides education and training, peer support, mental health counseling and programs that focus on caregiver self-care.